-Brachycephalic means ‘short head’ or ‘flat face’.
-You might already be familiar with some of the flatter-faced breeds like the Persian or Burmese.
+The term for cats with flat, squashed or smushed faces is ‘brachycephalic’.
+This means ‘short head’ or ‘flat face’.
+You might already be familiar with some cat breeds that have flat faces, like the Persian or Burmese.
 But you may not be aware that some pedigree cats are being specifically bred to have an even flatter facial profile, giving them an extreme appearance that goes well beyond what is considered ‘normal’ for a cat.
 As a result, some of these cats may struggle with health issues that greatly impact on their welfare.

 Brachycephalic cats can be at a greater risk of developing painful health issues, which may be worrying for you as an owner and can incur significant vet bills.
 If you are considering, or already have a flat-faced cat, you’ll need to keep a careful eye on their health and ensure they have regular vet checks.

-Some cat breeds are considered ‘brachycephalic’ but the degree of brachycephaly can vary within a breed.
+Some cat breeds are considered ‘brachycephalic’ but the flatness of the face can vary within a breed.
 There are a number of pedigree cats that are being purposefully bred to have a more extreme look and an extremely flattened face.

 You should be particularly mindful of your flat-faced cat during hot weather too, as they often may struggle to keep themselves cool.
 Make sure you keep them hydrated with lots of water and if you can, provide a cooler place out of the heat for them to rest.